 INFP Dating Personality

 The INFP’sINFP’sg personality aligns with the other aspects of their character.
-They are fond of creating and learning and generally enjoy activities involving learning a skill or making art.
+They enjoy creating and learning activities involving learning a skill or making art.
 While they need time alone, they want time spent with their partner enjoying a meaningful conversation.

-Activities, where they are free to dream and express their ideas, are highly enjoyable for INFPs.
+Activities, where they can dream and express their ideas are delightful for INFPs.

 INFPs do not enjoy meaningless things or shallow materialism.
 Heading to the latest trendy spot or the hottest restaurant will not pique an INFPs interest.
 However, they may agree to join their partner in these activities to maintain harmony.

-INFPs gravitate to people who display a depth of character and a unique way of looking at the world.
+INFPs gravitate to people who display a depth of character and a unique view of the world.
 They enjoy being with someone who has an intricate mind and enjoys being with an intelligent partner and can share new ideas and experiences.